(this site is now ad-free!)

 Todd’s – Richmond Avenue area.
 Had the feel of a neighborhood bar, usually a good crowd, polite, well-to-do, and above all looking for love.
 Todds was one of the best meet markets on the Southwest Side.
 The dancing was full throttle by 5 pm.
 For the less energetic, there was backgammon.

 Shanghai Red’s – Red-hot happy hour with dancing and a free buffet, all with a great view right on the Ship Channel.
 Disadvantaged locals ate for free and left, like a community service.

-San Antone Rose – Cold longnecks, mixed dancing with C/W and Top 40, a little for everyone.
+San Antone Rose – Cold longnecks, mixed crowd with C/W and Top 40, a little for everyone.
 On San Felipe, West Side.
 The Rose had a free happy hour buffet too.
 Their tamales were delicious, but smelly.
-You were aware of them for 24 hours after ingestion.

 Cowboys – A crowded sort of upscale C/W bar.
 I think it was on Westheimer or Richmond, out west.
 I was there when a fight broke out.
 A friend of mine got clobbered.